ibm-satellite/academy-labs/azure/AcademyLabs.md

 ![image-20220610151324074](.pastes/image-20220610151324074.png)

-## Lab3 - Add new hosts to the location
+## Lab 3 - Add new hosts to the location

 We will use terraform to create two new hosts in Azure.